oracle-livelabs/security/database/baseline/dbsat/dbsat.md

       [`SENSITIVE_TYPE_NAME`]
         - `COL_NAME_PATTERN` = the java regex to search column names
         - `COL_COMMENT_PATTERN` = the java regex to search column comments
-        - `SENSITIVE_CATEGORY` = the Sensitive Category to which the sensitive type belongs to.
+        - `SENSITIVE_CATEGORY` = the Sensitive Category to which this type belongs

 2. Take your time and explore the file

-3. The first Sensitive Type in the file is the "`US SOCIAL SECURITY NUMBER (SSN)`" Sensitive Type is defined as the following:
+3. The first Sensitive Type in the file, "`US SOCIAL SECURITY NUMBER (SSN)`", is defined as follows:

         [US SOCIAL SECURITY NUMBER (SSN)]
         COL_NAME_PATTERN = (^|[_-])SSN#?($|[_-])|^SS#?$|(^|[_-])(SSN|SOC.*SEC.*).?(ID|NO|NUMBERS?|NUM|NBR|#)($|[_-])|^SOCIAL.?SEC(URITY)?#?$